 Tourist Information Office, Ennis, Clare, Republic of Ireland

-An L-shaped tower of the 16th century.
-The O’Loughlins occupied the castle up till 1840.
-Nearby is a Holy Well enclosed in the 16th century.
+Gleninagh Castle is an L-shaped tower rom the 16th century.
+The O’Loughlins occupied the castle up till 1840 and it can be found in Ballyvaughan, County Clare.

 Looking down from a hillside, this well-preserved sixteenth-century tower house stands guard over the northern shoreline of the Burren.
 It has a distinctive L-shaped plan, with an oblong tower of four storeys.
 The entrance doorway, lies at first-floor level.

 The third storey is vaulted and there is another over a dark basement, which may have been used as a prison.
 In the end wall a number of windows which were later blocked for fireplaces.